 \begin{remark} {non-empty of W_{m, R}} $W_{m, R} \subset L^{1} \cap L^{\infty}$ and it is not empty when $R$ is larger than $\frac{384}{\pi \eta^{3}}$, since we can pick $\rho_{m}(x)=\left\{ \right.$ and $\rho_{1-m}$ similarly, then check $\rho(m)=$ $\rho_{1-m}+\rho_{m}$ is in $W_{m, R}$. \end{remark}

 We want to prove the existence of ``double constrained'' minimizers via direct method \cite[Theorem 1.15]{Dal93}.
 Here, ``double constrained'' means $\rho(m) \in W_{m}$ and $\rho(m) \leq R$ a.e..
-To do that we first show the lower semicontinuity of $E_{J}$ by reformulating arguments in \cite{AB71} where the authors only consider non-rotating one body case.
+To do that, we first show the lower semicontinuity of $E_{J}$ by reformulating arguments in \cite{AB71} where the authors only consider non-rotating one-body case.